 In addition to this underreporting, the timeframe for regulatory action against MLMs disproportionately affects senior citizens.
 Put bluntly, senior citizens have shorter expected lifespans because they have lived for a longer time.
 The life expectancy of an individual at age sixty-five is nineteen years, and at age seventy-five is twelve years.
 These numbers can be reduced by experiencing financial fraud; financial fraud is associated with decreased survival in senior citizens.
 Additionally, senior citizens are also more likely to be on a fixed income, reducing the ability to adjust to unrecovered financial losses over a long time.
 While there are no fixed resources identifying MLM-related case lengths, anecdotal summarizations (“if you want timely action (on a MLM complaint), don’t hold your breath for the FTC to act”) and individual reviews of case lengths suggest that the process often takes years to decades from reporting to restitution.

 While these disproportionate impacts on seniors likely exist within the MLM context, legislatures have broadly acknowledged that financial manipulation targeted at the elderly requires a different legislative response than other financial crimes.
-This general legislative response to potentially illegal financial mistreatment of includes use of both elder financial exploitation statutes and Adult Protective Services programs, both of which are addressed in more detail in Section C below.
+This general legislative response to potentially illegal financial mistreatment includes use of both elder financial exploitation statutes and Adult Protective Services programs, both of which are addressed in more detail in Section C below.

 C. What current legal frameworks address generalized financial harm to senior citizens, without a specific emphasis on MLMs?